servicegraph-foss/servicegraph-py/README.md

 ## Honest Trade-offs

-### What dipy Doesn't Do (By Design)
+### What servicegraph Doesn't Do (By Design)

 - **No configuration files** - Registration is code-only.
 If you need YAML/JSON config, use `dependency-injector`.
 - **No automatic discovery** - You must explicitly register services.
 This is intentional for clarity.
 - **No decorators-everywhere** - Unlike `injector`, you don't decorate every class.
 Registration is centralized.
-- **No web framework integration** - dipy is framework-agnostic.
+- **No web framework integration** - servicegraph is framework-agnostic.
 FastAPI's `Depends()` is better if you're all-in on FastAPI.
-- **No validation framework** - dipy injects dependencies; it doesn't validate them.
+- **No validation framework** - servicegraph injects dependencies; it doesn't validate them.
 Use Pydantic/etc. separately.

 ### What This Means

 If you want a batteries-included, enterprise-grade DI container with every feature imaginable, `dependency-injector` is more mature.

-If you want the **simplest possible DI system that feels like .NET**, especially for serverless and stateless architectures, dipy is your tool.
+If you want the **simplest possible DI system that feels like .NET**, especially for serverless and stateless architectures, servicegraph is your tool.

 > **"Dependency Injection for Python developers who miss .NET, or serverless developers who want sanity."**